joelbeedle/salsa/README.md

 To add a custom swarm algorithm:
 Create a new `.cpp` file inside `testbed/behaviors`, and name it, etc `my_alg.cpp`.

 Inside this file, import `<salsa/salsa.h>` to import all library headers.
+(The following examples are as if the code is written inside the `salsa` namespace, for ease of reading)

 Create a class that extends the `Behaviour` class: